 Choose the best quality you can afford and you have available.
 Quality matters!
 Favor:

-- Grass-fed, pastured raised meat raised without hormones and antibiotic
+- Grass-fed, pastured raised meat raised without hormones and antibiotics, including organ meats

 - Free-range pastured eggs